Home » Parish Council » Local Initiatives » Management Companies

 Local Initiatives

-We recommend all prospective buyers of new-build homes ask the developer whether a management company or the District Council will maintain the site before completing the purchase.
+It is recommended that all prospective buyers of new-build homes ask the developer whether the site will be maintained by a Management Company or the District Council before completing the purchase.

 What to Expect